sled-rs/sled-rs.github.io/perf.md

 where fairness measures are taken occasionally, which adds a very low amount of overhead while achieving a useful amount of fairness in many situations.

-Combatting sarvation is also a vital aspect of a high quality scheduler.
+Combating starvation is also a vital aspect of a high quality scheduler.

 ### scheduling